Chart Color Schemes

 Health performance in West Wimmera is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 West Wimmera faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 49%, or around 1,326 people, compared to the national average of 55.3%.
+Private health cover stands at approximately 49% (1,326 people), lower than the national average of 55.3%.

-The most frequent medical issues are arthritis (affecting 12.4% of residents) and mental health concerns (7.7%).
-About 64.4% report having no medical ailments, slightly higher than the Rest of Vic.'s 61.2%.
-West Wimmera has a higher proportion of seniors aged 65 and over, at 29.5% or 796 people, compared to Rest of Vic.'s 25.2%.
-Health outcomes among seniors are above average, even better than those for the general population in health metrics.
+The most frequent medical issues are arthritis (12.4%) and mental health concerns (7.7%), while 64.4% report no medical ailments, compared to 61.2% in Rest of Vic.
+The area has a higher proportion of seniors aged 65 and over at 29.5% (796 people), compared to the state average of 25.2%.
+Health outcomes among seniors are above average, outperforming general population metrics.

 Frequently Asked Questions - Health